 BOTTOM SHELF BLUES: Night Night Numbers is Jacob’s favorite book–until Jacob discovers superhero stories.
 When Night Night’s attempts to regain Jacob’s attention fail to add up, he drafts a plan to save his spine before being boxed away forever.

 BROCCOLI DUDE: Despite being grade A gorgeous, Broccoli is overlooked for other vegetables in the grocery store.
 When Broccoli begins to droop, he sprouts a plan to make himself irresistible to children before becoming compost.

 THE COVER-UP: Move the rug!
 Hurl the pillows!
 Sit the cat!
 One cover-up leads to another as Ellie attempts to hide her redecorated bedroom wall from her meticulous mother.

-Your Dance: A lyrical journey through a child’s dance of life, from an infant’s drumming heartbeat to finding a partner that doesn’t step on their toes.
+YOUR DANCE: A lyrical journey through a child’s dance of life, from an infant’s drumming heartbeat, a child untangling their own feet, and an adult meeting a partner that doesn’t step on their toes.

 SHAKE THE WORLD: American-born Canadian immigrants Fred and Bonnie Cappuccino had modest means and enormous hearts.
 The Cappuccinos raised twenty-one children, nineteen of whom were adopted, and continue to help thousands underprivileged children worldwide achieve their dreams through their non-profit organization, Child Haven International.